elysiajs/documentation/docs/ecosystem.md

 # Ecosystem
-KingWorld is designed to be modular and lightweight.
+Elysia is designed to be modular and lightweight.

 Following the same phiolsophy as Arch Linux (btw, I use Arch):